ivoklimsa/DockerVSB/lab-2/README.md

     mysqldb
     ```

-So while a volume was used to store the new table in the original container, because it wasn't a named volume the data could not be persisted between containers.
+So while a volume was used to store the new table in the original container, because it wasn't a named volume, the data could not be persisted between containers.

-To achieve persistence a named volume should be used.
+To achieve persistence, a named volume should be used.

 ### <a name="Task4"></a>Task 4: Named Volumes

 A named volume (as the name implies) is a volume that's been explicitly named and can easily be referenced.

-A named volume can be create on the command line, in a docker-compose file, and when you start a new container.
+A named volume can be created on the command line, in a docker-compose file, and when you start a new container.
 They [CANNOT be created as part of the image's dockerfile](https://github.com/moby/moby/issues/30647).

 1. Start a MySQL container with a named volume (`dbdata`)